fnando/i18n-js/README.md

 To use this with require.js we are only going to change a few things from above.

-1. In your `config/i18n-js.yml` we need to add a better location for the i18n to be exported.
+1. In your `config/i18n-js.yml` we need to add a better location for the i18n to be exported to.
 You want to use this location so that it can be properly precompiled by r.js.

   ```yaml
   export_i18n_js: "app/assets/javascript/nls"